kianryan/kianryan.github.io/_posts/2014-04-23-configuring-postfix-for-local-development.md

 categories:
   - Code
 ---
-Whilst working through &#8220;Agile Web Development With Rails 4&#8221;, I was genuinely surprised to find the author advocating configuring your local development environment to send e-mail via an external SMTP server.
-To me, this is a _bad idea_, since there&#8217;s a real risk of unintentionally delivering mail to real accounts.
+Whilst working through “Agile Web Development With Rails 4”, I was genuinely surprised to find the author advocating configuring your local development environment to send e-mail via an external SMTP server.
+To me, this is a _bad idea_, since there’s a real risk of unintentionally delivering mail to real accounts.

-To mitigate this, it&#8217;s worth setting up a local SMTP server on your development system to trap all mail, and then use a mail client to display messages.
+To mitigate this, it’s worth setting up a local SMTP server on your development system to trap all mail, and then use a mail client to display messages.
 On Windows, I use [smtp4dev](http://smtp4dev.codeplex.com/) and [Windows Live Mail](http://windows.microsoft.com/en-gb/windows-live/essentials-other#essentials=mailother), which then gives me an alert and the option to view the delivered mail.

 Ubuntu comes with a number of SMTP servers available in its apt repositories.
 These are full blown mail servers, designed to perform complex filtering, forwarding and delivery operations.
-We don&#8217;t need a mail server to do all that, but we do want it to capture all attempts to delivery at any server, and direct those to a local mailbox.
-We&#8217;ll use postfix to do this.
+We don’t need a mail server to do all that, but we do want it to capture all attempts to delivery at any server, and direct those to a local mailbox.
+We’ll use postfix to do this.
 We can then use the client of our choice to view those mails.

 # Installing the Necessary Packages

 `apt-get install postfix postfix-pcre`

-If asked the type of mail server configuration, select &#8220;Internet site&#8221;.
-For &#8220;mail name&#8221;, use whatever friendly name you wish &#8211; I used the name of the system.
+If asked the type of mail server configuration, select “Internet site”.
+For “mail name”, use whatever friendly name you wish – I used the name of the system.

 # Configuring Postfix